 Double Head Section adjoins Rosslyn Bay Harbour and protects vine thicket with overhanging fig trees, windswept and stunted scrub land and open tussock grassland with grasstrees.
 Bird’s eye views over the harbour and a close-up of Fan Rock—the core of an old volcano—are two must see features of this section.

 Rosslyn Head Section located between Statute Bay and Kemp Beach protects eucalypt forests and coastal sand dune heath and features a rocky headland rising 60m above sea level.

 Bluff Point Section at the southern end of Kemp Beach is a popular picnic spot with superb coastal scenery.
-It features a range of coastal vegetation from mangroves and heath lands to open eucalypt forests and tussock grasslands and is the largest trachyte plug on the Capricorn Coast.
-Two lookout points are perfect for spotting marine life below and enjoying cool sea breezes, while the walk provides marvellous views of the hinterland.
+It features a range of coastal vegetation from mangroves and heathlands to open eucalypt forests and tussock grasslands and is the largest trachyte plug on the Capricorn Coast.
+Two lookout points are perfect for spotting marine life below and enjoying a cool sea breeze, the walk also provides marvellous views of the coastal hinterland and islands.

 Cocoanut Point Section was added to Capricorn Coast National Park in 2006 and protects vine thickets with a heath understorey.